Adldap2/Adldap2-Laravel/readme.md

 Adldap2 - Laravel allows easy configuration, access, and management to LDAP connections utilizing the root [Adldap2 Repository](http://www.github.com/Adldap2/Adldap2).

-It includes:

-- An Adldap contract (`Adldap\Contracts\AdldapInterface`) for dependency injection through Laravel's IoC
-- An Adldap facade (`Adldap\Laravel\Facades\Adldap`) for easily retrieving the Adldap instance from the IoC
-- An Auth driver for easily allowing users to login to your application using active directory
- - Automatic attribute synchronization upon login
- - Windows Authentication - SSO
- - Login fallback to regular database users
- - Limitation filter for scoping allowed users
-- Support for multiple LDAP connections

 ## Index

 * [Installation](#installation)